-We should note that there were three different currencies mentioned in the gospels: Jewish, Greek and Roman.
+We should note that there were three different currencies in circulation in NT times, and each are mentioned in the gospels: Jewish, Greek and Roman.

 The way the name of the coin is translated into English varies in different translations of the Bible.
-Because of rapid currency fluctuations and inflation, it is not always meaningful to translate the coins into English equivalents.
+Because of rapid currency fluctuations and inflation, it is not always helpful or meaningful to translate the coins into their direct English equivalent.
 However many versions of the Bible provide a footnote with the Greek name of the coin.

 The widow’s two small copper coins (lepta) (Mk 12:42, Lk 21:2)

 Pay debts to the last penny (lepton) (Lk 12:59)

 Quadrans - Roman copper coin, worth two Greek lepta

 Widow’s two small copper coins (lepta), worth a penny (quadrans) (Mk 12:42)

 Pay debt to the last penny (quadrans) (Mk 5:26)

 As or Assarion - Roman copper coin, worth eight quadrans